noduslabs/infranodus-obsidian-plugin/README.md

 When you use some of the parts of the graph to generate AI content, we only send the underlying graph structure and some of the statements that relate to the parts of the graph you selected (not your whole document) to the OpenAI's API in order to get a response.
 OpenAI's terms of use state that they do not use data received via the API for training their models.

 While the plugin is in the beta stage we collect data about the features of the extension you use, so we can improve this plugin for you.
 We do not collect any information from your Obsidian vault.

 <p>&nbsp;</p>

+## Problems?

+If you have a problem using the plugin, you can open an issue in our [github repository](https://github.com/noduslabs/infranodus-obsidian-plugin/issues) or contact us via the [support portal](https://support.noduslabs.com) or [Discord channel](https://discord.gg/v4BWAvTfB9).

+Please, describe in detail what you've been trying to do and your system setup, so we can troubleshoot your issue quickly.

+Also, note, that Obsidian does not expose all the endpoints via their API, therefore some functionality may be unstable.

+Here are some most urgent feature requests for their team, that you can support with your comments: [contextual menus for bookmarks](https://forum.obsidian.md/t/expose-contextual-menus-for-bookmarks-natively/89408) and [expose search results via API](https://forum.obsidian.md/t/expose-search-result-snippets-via-the-api/89407)

+<p>&nbsp;</p>